-Applications for the Africa Science Leadership Programme (ASLP) 2020 are now open.
-The ASLP is an initiative of the University of Pretoria in partnership with the Global Young Academy, funded by the Robert Bosch Stiftung.
+Applications are open for the Africa Science Leadership Programme (ASLP) 2023.
+The ASLP is an initiative of the University of Pretoria in partnership with the Global Young Academy, funded by the Robert Bosch Stiftung Foundation.
 It serves early- to mid-career researchers in basic and applied science, engineering, social sciences, arts and the humanities.

-The programme aims to grow mid-career African academics in the areas of thought leadership, team development, engagement and collaboration, with the intention of enabling them to solve the complex issues that face both Africa and the global community.
+The programme aims to grow mid-career academics in Africa in the areas of thought leadership, team development, engagement and collaboration, with the intention of enabling them to solve the complex issues that face both Africa and the global community.

 The leadership programme:

 - Identifies early- to mid-career academics who have demonstrated leadership potential and an interest in developing key leadership skills

 - Supports them to apply the acquired skills to projects that are relevant to the academic development on the continent and its impact on society

 - Creates a network of academic leaders on the continent, spanning not only across countries, but also across disciplinary boundaries

 - Advances a curriculum for academic leadership development which can be utilised in institutions in Africa and beyond.